Slow Roasted Tomatoes

 Method:

-Preheat oven to 225 degrees.
 Rinse tomatoes, remove the stem and cut in half.
 If using larger tomatoes, core and cut into quarters.
 Place in a single layer in a roasting pan along with the whole cloves of garlic.
 Drizzle generously with extra virgin olive oil.
 Season with salt, pepper, and red pepper flakes.
-Place in preheated oven and roast slowly for 2 hours.
-Roasting time will vary depending on tomato size.
-Halfway through the roasting time, sprinkle the fresh herbs on top of the tomatoes.
-Remove from oven when tomatoes have lightly crisped edges.
-Let cool and then in freezer bags.
-In the refrigerator, tomatoes will stay fresh for several days; frozen tomatoes will last 6-9 months.

-Note: Store any remaining garlic-infused olive oil from sheet pan.
-Brush on sliced baguettes to make crostini or mix with balsamic vinegar and use as a dip for crusty bread.
+Note: Brush remaining garlic-infused olive oil left on the sheet pan on sliced baguettes to make crostini or mix with balsamic vinegar and use as a dip for crusty bread.

 Comment